FxChiP/prymer/README.md

-Otherwise, in general, the exceptions that could be thrown should be the exact same as if you attempted them directly on the accessed object proper, since prymer attempts to use those same mechanisms where it can (so AttributeErrors when attributes don't exist, IndexErrors where the index is out of bounds, KeyErrors where a key doesn't exist, etc).
+Otherwise, in general, the exceptions that could be thrown should be the exact same as if you attempted them directly on the accessed object proper, since shapyro attempts to use those same mechanisms where it can (so AttributeErrors when attributes don't exist, IndexErrors where the index is out of bounds, KeyErrors where a key doesn't exist, etc).